doronin99/eda_shoppers/README.md

 ## Summaries

  * The distribution of target variable across the classes is skewed.
-So, we're dealing with model evaluating problem, cause a basic accuracy can't be the measure of the model performance.
+So, we're dealing with model evaluating problem and a basic accuracy can't be the measure of the model performance.
  *